Revertron/wyrd/README.md

 # Wyrd
-Decentralized DNS implementation for Medium and Yggdrasil
+Decentralized DNS implementation by Medium for Yggdrasil